rufusification/Summer-School/Docker&k8s/README.md

 kubectl get pod --namespace=kubesystem
 ```

-Put the name of the dashbord into command: \
+Put the name of the dashbord from the previous one into command:
 ```
 kubectl port-forward kubernetes-dashboard-blablabla 8443:8443 --namespace=kube-system
 ```